tanyaweaver/python-dev-accelerator/_sources/readings/day02/sql_persistence_in_python.txt

 These module-level constants will let us write a bit less code below.
-We have a dictionary that represents the parameters we will use to connect to the database, A number of useful SQL statements for inserting and querying data, and a set of data we will use.
+We have a dictionary that represents the parameters we will use to connect to the database, a number of useful SQL statements for inserting and querying data, and a set of data we will use.

 You might see an error in the SQL above.
 Leave it where it is.
 We will fix it